-- i) Existing compensation
+- Existing compensation

 - ii) Education

 - iii) Experience

-- iv) Salary bands
+- Salary bands iv)

 - v) Performance

-- vi) Market benchmark
+- Market benchmark

-- 16.2.3 Factors for determining and changing variable pay:
+16.2.3 Factors for determining and changing variable pay:

 - i) Business performance

 - ii) Individual performance

 - iii) Grade

 17. Analysis of remuneration

 There are no employees who fall within the criteria provided in Sections 134(3)(q) and 197(12) of the Companies Act, 2013 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
 Thus, the disclosure of the information in respect thereof is not applicable.